-The company does not accept behaviour that colleagues or business associates may perceive as threatening or degrading, including harassment / bullying and discrimination.
+The company does not accept behaviour that colleagues or business associates may perceive as threatening or degrading, including harassment and bullying.

-The duty of non-disclosure shall ensure that unauthorized persons do not gain access to information that can dam- age Beerenberg’s business activity or reputation.
-Sensitive information relating to employees, business, commercial, technical, contractual or safety-related matters and other confidential information shall not be disclosed to unauthorized persons.
+The duty of non-disclosure shall ensure that unauthorised persons do not gain access to information that can damage Beerenberg’s business activity or reputation.
+Sensitive information relating to employees, business, commercial, technical, contractual or safety-related matters and other confidential information shall not be disclosed to unauthorised persons.
 The same applies to information that is protected by law.

 The duty of non-disclosure continues to apply after the employment relationship or assignment has been concluded.